Roles and responsibilities for businesses and workers

 The first step in managing asbestos is to identify if it is present at your workplace, and there are a few ways you could choose to do this:

-- you could make your best guess following the WorkSafe Approved Code of Practice Guidance
+- you could follow the guidance in the WorkSafe Approved Code of Practice

-- you could choose to train your staff to identify asbestos
+- you could choose to get your staff trained to recognise potential asbestos

 Managing asbestos risks